Chords + Lyrics | Fever

 When the bass moves from chord VI (Am) to its minor 3rd, I found that C6 worked well here.
 Since C6 and Am/C are essentially the same, this adds a subtle harmonic variation without disrupting the feel of the song.

 For the turnaround, the IIIx chord (E) is introduced.
-The bass then shifts to what might suggest a V chord (G/D), but I felt that E/D created a smoother transition.
+The bass then shifts to the 3rd in the intro/instrumental sections, but the b7 in the verse/chorus.

 Of course, with Fever being built around a bass groove, there’s plenty of room for interpretation.
 Experiment with the chords yourself—you might discover a different approach that suits your playing style!